-According to a recent study conducted by the American Council on Science and Health, “severe sleep apnea was associated with a 123% increased crash risk, compared to no sleep apnea,” and that “sleeping 6 hours per night was associated with a 33% increased crash risk, compared to sleeping 7 or 8 hours per night.”
+According to a recent study conducted by the American Council on Science and Health, “severe sleep apnea was associated with a 123 percent increased crash risk, compared to no sleep apnea,” and that “sleeping 6 hours per night was associated with a 33 percent increased crash risk, compared to sleeping 7 or 8 hours per night.”

 “We found that chronically sleep-deprived individuals don’t perceive themselves as being excessively sleepy and thus don’t perceive themselves as impaired,” said lead author Daniel Gottlieb, MD, MPH, associate physician in the Division of Sleep and Circadian Disorders.
 “This resulted in an increased risk of motor vehicle crashes in sleep-deprived individuals.”

 Some signs of sleep deprivation to look out for:

 - Difficulty remembering the recent miles you drove.

 - Missing an exit.

 - Lane drifting.

 - Difficulty concentrating and impaired performance.

 - Disorientation, hallucinations, and paranoia.